Looking for a Used Tucson in your area?

 According to CarGurus owners of the '09 Tucson, this SUV scores high for safety, functional use of interior space, and overall pricetag.
 Unlike many other reviews, the interior rates well for its high-end look and the easy-folding rear seats.
 The underpowered four-cylinder, coupled with a stuttering manual shifter, detracts from overall performance.
 Reviews of the nearly similar 2008 model echo complaints about the lack of acceleration power, but include raves for easy handling and maneuverability and the roomy cabin.

-Talk about the 2009 Hyundai Tucson
+Cars compared to 2009 Hyundai Tucson

 Hyundai Tucson Questions